Best unlimited web hosting providers: the most you can get

 Bluehost is one of the best-known web hosting providers out there.
 More so, It is also officially recommended by WordPress, meaning it is trusted by the most popular Content Management System creators.
 Apart from its Basic plan, Bluehost’s all other web hosting plans are unlimited.

-Bluehost offers 4 shared hosting plans starting from $3.95/month for its Basic plan.
+Bluehost offers 4 shared hosting plans starting from $2.95/month for its Basic plan.
 However, this plan isn’t an unlimited one.

 Plans, starting with Plus, include:

-- An unlimited number of websites, SSD storage, bandwidth, and unlimited emails,
+- Unlimited disk space, websites, bandwidth, and unlimited emails,

 - A free domain, CDN, and an SSL certificate.

-Plus plan ($5.95/mo) is the cheapest plan with unlimited storage, bandwidth, websites, and emails.
+Plus plan ($4.95/mo) is the cheapest plan with unlimited storage, bandwidth, websites, and emails.
 Simply put, it holds the best value.
 It’s mainly aimed at small-to-medium-sized websites with not too much traffic.

 For improved performance, the Pro plan ($13.95/mo) is Bluehost’s best package.
 It includes optimized CPU resources and a dedicated IP, in addition to everything Choice Plus provides.
 However, the plan is quite pricey for shared hosting.

 The cheapest unlimited hosting plan with Bluehost is Plus.
-By choosing a 3 year billing period, it’ll cost $214.20.Check Bluehost Pricing Now
+By choosing a 3 year billing period, it’ll cost $178.20.

 As it’s very common in this industry, Bluehost offers the standard 30-day money-back guarantee.
 A domain fee of $15 will be deducted but you’ll get to keep it.